 You can print out this chart for your child or students and have him/her refer to it when trying to solve a word problem.

-Keep in mind that the chart above is just a guide and not a hard and fast rule for every word single problem.
+Keep in mind that the chart above is just a guide and not a hard and fast rule for every single word problem.
 You will also sometimes find overlap with different operations such as “total” in addition and multiplication or “per” in multiplication and division.

 If your child is struggling to figure out what the question is asking after looking for key words and relevant information, encourage him to draw a picture of the problem as shown in the examples below.
 If the numbers are very high (above 15 or 20) it will be too cumbersome to draw the problem.
 In this case, the child can recreate the same problem with lower numbers and then draw the picture to figure out the operation needed to solve the problem.
 Once the child knows the correct operation, he can plug in the larger numbers.